AdobeDocs/experience-manager-64.en/help/assets/reuse-assets-using-msm.md

 A live copy is a replica of the original source when it is created.
 The metadata values of a live copy are inherited from the source.
 The metadata fields individually maintain inheritance with the respective fields of the source asset.

 However, you have the flexibility to make local modifications to a live copy to change a few select properties.
 To make local modifications, cancel the inheritance of the desired property.
 When inheritance of one or more metadata fields is canceled, the live relationship of the asset and the inheritance of the other metadata fields is retained.
 Any synchronization or rollout does not overwrite the local modifications.
-To do so, open **[!UICONTROL Properties]** page of a live copy asset, click **[!UICONTROL cancel inheritance]** icon next to a metadata field.
+To do so, open **[!UICONTROL Properties]** page of a live copy asset, click the **[!UICONTROL cancel inheritance]** option next to a metadata field.

 You can undo all the local modifications and revert the asset to the state of its source.
 Reset action irrevocably and instantly overrides all local modifications and re-establishes inheritance on all metadata fields.
 To revert, from the **[!UICONTROL Properties]** page of a live copy asset, click **[!UICONTROL Reset]** from the toolbar.